elizabeth-poggie/elizabeth-poggie/_content/notes/20-user-interfaces.md

 - "GET", retries data
 - "POST", sends data

-Another way to think of this concept is that you want to put a message in an old school envelope,: you're either sending it to a specific address or receiving it from one.
+Another way to think of this concept is that you want to put a message in an old school envelope, you're either sending it to a specific address or receiving it from one.
 Similarly, in our case, the 'address' corresponds to a URL where the 'server' or 'backend' resides, and the 'method' indicates whether we're sending ('POST') or receiving ('GET') data.

 ```text
 ✉️ -- POST --> 🗃️ @ url

 ✉️ <-- GET -- 🗃️ @ url